Running with Dystonia

 July 2022 - Had to stop running early June.
 Symptoms just kept getting worse..even trying to run longer.
 Took a break and went back to pool jogging almost daily.
 Included some bike riding for cardio.
 Always doing some strength work 2 times a week.
 Feeling some improvements and after a few weeks so started running a bit.
 Its better but still some ups and downs.
 Trying to get to Bruce camp which I signed up for in Apr when I was managing it well.

 May 2023 - Had 3 injections beginning of April.
-It has slowly gotten better but I've found if I don't keep up on my brain retraining exercises..I have worse days.
-I think the botox helps calm some spasticity but not totally.
+It has slowly gotten better but I've found if I don't keep up on my motor control exercises..I have worse days.
+I think the botox helps calm some spasticity/stiffness but not totally.
 Maybe I haven't gotten the right amount injected.
 I do still have to work daily to improve coordination.
 Currently walking 3-5 miles a day, run in place 10 min a day for 3-4 days a week with a few other exercises to help run better.
 Getting in about 20-25 miles in a week right now.

 Jan 2024 - Currently running a few miles at a time, haven't had botox since last April.
 Waiting to get into NIH to explore specific dystonic muscles and recommendations for botox injection sites.
 At some point I may look to outrule FPAES at Stanford but it seems right now my symptoms still mostly fit dystonia...just sometimes deal with calf tightness and achiness.

-If you are dealing with dystonia, would love to connect on the Facebook group as well.
+If you are dealing with dystonia or similar symptoms, would love to connect on the Facebook group as well.

 We, Jaime and Sheeva, are fertility specialists who work and live in New York City.
 For a full run-down of education and articles written, click here.
 Our practice is devoted to helping women achieve their goal of parenthood.
 Using a team approach (two minds are always better than one) rooted in honesty and transparency, we are...
 Read More